 Figure 4.24: Finite Element Model of the APA300ML with "remotes points" on the left.
-Simscape model with included "Reduced Order Flexible Solid" on the right.
+Multi-Body model with included "Reduced Order Flexible Solid" on the right (here in Simulink-Simscape software).

 Unfortunately, the manufacturer of the stack was not willing to share the piezoelectric material properties of the stack used in the APA300ML.
 However, based on the available properties of the APA300ML stacks in the data-sheet, the soft Lead Zirconate Titanate "THP5H" from Thorlabs seemed to match quite well the observed properties.
-The properties of this "THP5H" material used to compute $g_a$ and $g_s$ are listed in Table 4.5.
+The properties of this "THP5H" material used to compute g_a and g_s are listed in Table 4.5.